Genivia/ugrep/README.md

                   Read  the  globs  from FILE and skip files and directories whose name matches one or more globs (as if specified by --exclude and --exclude-dir).
-Lines  starting  with a `#' and empty lines in FILE ignored.
+Lines  starting  with a `#' and empty lines in FILE are ignored.
 When FILE is a `-', standard input  is  read.
                   This option may be repeated.

            -F, --fixed-strings
                   Interpret  pattern  as a set of fixed strings, separated by new-